 For another take on the cropped look, mix a top and bottom in different textures for eye-catching contrast, like real bride Sahar.
 She wore a lace blouse and gold foil print skirt when she married her husband Bob at the 1909 Topanga (a unique California wedding venue tucked away into the hills of Topanga Canyon).

 Can’t decide between a short dress and a long one?
 A transparent overskirt provides the best of both worlds.
 Lucie’s hybrid gown by Liběna Rochová stood out in the best possible way in a sea of real wedding submissions.
 She tied the knot with Jakub at a chateau in the Czech Republic.

 Whimsical and fun, this bride’s high-low Pnina Tornai gown shows off her petite figure without overwhelming it.
 If you don’t want to bare quite so much leg, look for a style with more of a subtle peekaboo effect so that only your shoes are showing.

 Marília and Kleber’s romantic November wedding at the Hotel Ranch of Peace in Atibaia, Brazil, was steeped in tradition.
 The bride wore a beautiful dress and cape that her grandmother originally designed for her mom’s wedding.
 A headpiece by D.Cantídio added a modern touch.

-Amanda’s custom-designed dress from lele Bridal Boutique by Wendy showcases two major bridal trends: off-the-shoulder necklines and flared sleeves.
+Amanda’s custom-designed dress from Lele's Boutique showcases two major bridal trends: off-the-shoulder necklines and flared sleeves.
 Her design inspiration was a “Coachella-meets-beach vibe” for her September nuptials at Casa Romantica in San Clemente.